cap-js/change-tracking/README.md

 They are already human-readable by default, unless the `@changelog` definition cannot be uniquely mapped such as types `enum` or `Association`.

-For example, if we were to only add the `@changelog` annotation on `ProcessorService.Incidents.message` without any additional identifiers on the element level and change the `message` property, we would only see UUIDs displayed in the value columns:
+For example, having a `@changelog` annotation without any additional identifiers, changes to incident customer would show up as UUIDs:

 ```cds
   customer @changelog;